Hyundai ix20 (2010-2019) Review

 Hyundai ix20 (2010-2019) Review: exterior front side photo of the Hyundai ix20

 Of the petrol engines, the 1.4-litre came with an official combined figure of 50mpg under the old NEDC rules, which should make 40mpg or more a reasonable expectation.
-The 1.6-litre petrol and its automatic gearbox performs less well, with a combined figure of 43mpg, so you should expect this to dip into the 30s in everyday use.
+The 1.6-litre petrol and its automatic gearbox perform less well, with a combined figure of 43mpg, so you should expect this to dip into the 30s in everyday use.

-Inevitably the diesel perform more strongly here.
+Inevitably the diesel performs more strongly here.
 The 1.4-litre and 1.6-litre diesel offerings claim almost identical combined figures - 65mpg and 64mpg respectively - so either should be more than capable of achieving 50mpg and more without too much effort.

 Hyundai ix20 (2010-2019) Review: exterior front three quarter photo of the Hyundai ix20 on the road

-On the early cars, the basic Hyundai ix20 Classic trim was surprisingly well-equipped, with height adjustable driver's seat, ESC, air conditioning, six airbags, steel wheels, active head restraints, electric front windows, air conditioning, a CD stereo system with six speakers, plus USB, AUX and iPod-input capabilities all as standard.
+On early cars, the basic Hyundai ix20 Classic trim was surprisingly well-equipped, with height adjustable driver's seat, ESC, air conditioning, six airbags, steel wheels, active head restraints, electric front windows, air conditioning, a CD stereo system with six speakers, plus USB, AUX and iPod-input capabilities all as standard.

-On the newer-generation cars, again the standard Hyundai ix20 SE model is well-specified, but if you can stretch to the better Hyundai ix20 Premium spec it includes climate control and leather trim.
+On the newer-generation cars, again, the standard Hyundai ix20 SE model is well-specified but if you can stretch to the better Hyundai ix20 Premium spec, it includes climate control and leather trim.

 Ask the heycar experts: common questions